alligrader/legacy-gradebook-backend/roadmap.md

 # TODO Issue Tracker

-- [ ] Push our Vagrantbox to a remote registry

-- [ ] Rewrite the alpine package install script to correctly install all of our dependencies.

-- [ ] Use the new Docker image on Wercker
+- Create an Apiary branch with the full description of all of the routes.

 - [ ] Secure the Docker image so that the container is executed with the right user with the right permissions

 - [ ] Add `go vet`, `golint`, and race detection (`-race`) to the CI

 - [ ] Clean up wercker so that it's actually useful

-- [ ] Shut down Circle CI so I never have to look at it again

 - [ ] Add the privileges to the database for the teacher role.